 Clown tangs have a unique pattern on their bodies.
 This type of tang can reach over a foot in length and are quite active in their tanks, unfortunately, they do display aggressiveness to other fish species and even other tangs in the aquarium.
 They grow to about 12–14 inches in length.
 Their typical lifespan is between 25 to 30 years old.
 Their tail is exceptionally striking, the top part of its body has beautiful and intricate orange and blue patterns, with the head having a pattern of orange and white.

 4. Yellow Eye Kole Tang

 Kole tangs are known to be great algae grazers and display a beautiful coloration of dark blue and dark pink that fades into each other like an ombre effect.
 They have faint white dots covering their bodies.
 They are one of the least aggressive types of tangs and are at risk of being bullied by other tank mates.
-They roughly grow around 7 inches in length and live to about 10 years of age.
+They roughly grow around 7 inches in length and live to about 10 years of age or even older.

 5. Achilles Tang

 Achilles tang typically grows to about 9 inches and displays a semi-aggressive temperament.
 Their coloration consists of a purple and black mix with luminous blue and orange patterns.
 The ends of the tail are tinged white and almost transparent.
 These are one of the more advanced and delicate types of tang fish available and are not ideal for beginners or even intermediates in the hobby, even experts struggle to please them.
 They have a lifespan between 30 to 45 years of age, so they are quite a long-term commitment.